Kombucha Recipe 1 Gallon Short-Cut Method

 with Hannah Crum the Kombucha Mamma

-Variations on the standard Kombucha Recipe
+Variations on the basic Kombucha Recipe

 It’s possible to alter a Kombucha Recipe in many ways.
 Homemade Kombucha is the freshest and making kombucha for yourself allows for complete flexibility to try whatever kombucha recipe appeals to you.
 Here are a few ways to mix it up! 🙂